 It is necessary to understand that backorders never work for every business.
 For example, if any product unavailable on your site is available somewhere else, customers will buy it from there.
 Moreover, if the items are immediate needs like household products, it is evident that they won't wait long.

 However, when it comes to niche products, backorders work perfectly.
 For example, if your products are unique, then waiting to receive the product will make your website exclusive.
-Moreover, after the disruptions in the global supply chain arose, customers accustomed to such situations.
+Moreover, after global supply chain disruptions arose, customers became accustomed to such situations.